josschavezf/josschavezf/content/authors/admin/_index.md

 # Short bio (displayed in user profile at end of posts)
-bio: I am a P.hD.
+bio: I am a Ph.D.
 Student focused on bioinformatics and software developer.

 interests:
 - Bioinformatics